BlueManedHawk/Ex-Nihilo/docs/PLANS.md

 - [ ] Altar, made like crushing table, consumes certain materials and void particulate to expand void particulate capacity
 - [ ] Fluid barrel, made like crushing table, can consume 10 void particulate to synthesize water
 - [ ] Void silt, made from saturating void sand
-- [ ] Void dirt, made from void silt and void gravel, forms the basis of plants, can be imbued with 15 void particulate to grow…something.
+- [ ] Void dirt, made from void silt and void gravel, forms the basis of plants, can be imbued with 15 void particulate to grow some Rabmab (see below).

 ### Music and Sound

 The music and sound of a game is extremely important to give the game an atmosphere, to immerse the player in the world, and to truly make the game feel alive.  ~~The game will use simple sounds to go with its simple graphics, using triangle, square, sawtooth, and noise waves.~~  (After some experimentation, it appears that this can no longer be gaurenteed; thereby, no gaurentee is made about what the music will sound like.)

-- [ ] _The Key_, a song played while the game is loading that uses simple single tones, going over each of the melodies used throughout the soundtrack, which overall doesn't mean anything and isn't intended to evoke any particular feeling.
-Each melody is assigned a movement, and the movements play in a random order.
+- [ ] _The Key_, a multi-movement song played while the game is loading that uses single notes to establish the melodies for the rest of the soundtrack.
+The melodies are played in a random order.
+It won't mean anything.
 - [ ] Fours single-movement songs played on the title screen that _The Key_ transitions to:
 	- [ ] _The Lock_, a song which continues _The Key_, but with harmony.
 Like _The Key_, it isn't meant to mean anything or invoke any particular feeling.
 	- [ ] _The Door_, a song intended to be bright and cheerful, meant to invoke a feeling of happiness and hope, with the intent to focus on how there's nothing in your ~~way.~~